adafii/ties323/server/README.md

     sign with letsencrypt
 }
 ```
-- Httpd needs to serve acme-challenge for the subdomain so CA knows we own the domain:
+- Httpd needs to serve acme-challenge for the subdomain so that the CA knows we own the domain:
 ```
 server "mail.ofu.fi" {
     listen on egress port 80